arthurborgesdev/mint/README.md

   - User enters into website and can browse list of products using a search tool without the need to login

-  - User can check products and, if interested in buying, click on a button to display the provided contact information (the    information stating that the user already visualized the this data for that product will be save as a cookie, prevented him or her to click again, but always showing it for that specifically product upon every visualization)
+  - User can browse products and, if interested in buying, click on a button to display the provided contact information (the information stating that the user already visualized this data for that product will be saved as a cookie, preventing him or her to click again, but always showing it for that specifically product upon every visualization for that user)

-  - Upon clicking the button, data is saved into server adding 1 point of interest to that product (Maybe should be interesting    registering the location - State and City from that user.
+  - Upon clicking the button, data is saved into server adding 1 point of interest to that product (Maybe should be interesting to register the location - State and City from that user.
 It's better to do that using a ip geolocation api automatically instead of requiring the user to accept the geolocation prompt)

 - Journey for registering user: